isblab/pickET/README.md

 ## Publication and Data
 * Shreyas Arvindekar, Omkar Golatkar, and Shruthi Viswanath, **PickET - A library of methods for unsupervised particle-picking from cryo-electron tomograms**, . #TODO: Add a formal citation
 * Data is deposited in [Zenodo](https://www.doi.org/) #TODO: Update Zenodo ID
-#TODO zenodo contains installer of tomoeed.
+#TODO zenodo contains installer of TomoEED.

 ## Dependencies:
+* Python dependencies are mentioned in `requirements.txt`.
+* CuPy
+* TomoEED
-* See `requirements.txt` for Python dependencies
+Instructions for installing the Python dependencies as well as CuPy are provided below:

 ## Installation:
 1. Install all the dependencies: